Download This Sample

 - The Last Supper (painting)

-- A silver lyre in the shape of a horse’s
+- A silver lyre that’s shaped like a horse’s head

 - Designs for a dome for the Milan Cathedral